 - Hours: 12:00 - 21:30 (Closed Christmas eve; Open December 25th & 26th)

-Every Friday and Saturday the arena changes from kid-friendly to party central.
-Live DJs start a set list from 19:00.
+Every Friday and Saturday the arena changes from kid-friendly to party central with live DJs from 19:00.
 There are also special events like Thursday ladies night and training.

 - Hours: 10:00 - 22:00